 Hyperthermia as a supplement to chemotherapy

-The interactions of hyperthermia and cytostatic drugs can be autonomous, additive and synergistic.
+The interaction of hyperthermia and cytostatic drugs can be independent, additive and synergistic.

-The most important mechanisms that stimulate an interactive effect with cytostatic drugs include an increased concentration of intratumoral drugs, which is due to increased blood flow and increased permeability of the membrane together with increased intracellular absorption, as well as an increased intracellular drug metabolism and an accelerated reaction rate in increased ambient temperature.
+The most important mechanisms leading to an interactive effect with cytostatic drugs include an increased intratumoural drug concentration, which is to be attributed to increased blood flow and enhanced permeability of the membrane leading to increased intracellular absorption.
+In addition, an increased intracellular drug metabolism and an accelerated reaction rate in an increased temperature environment have been demonstrated.

-The results of recent research investigating the temporal pattern between infusion and hyperthermia are valuable.
-For example, with Gemcitabin, a 24-hour interval between infusion and applied hyperthermia is the most effective.
+Current research findings are of value that now investigate the optimal intervals between infusion and hyperthermia.
+For example, with Gemcitabine a 24-hour interval between infusion and application of hyperthermia is the most effective.

 (e.g., Joan M.C.
 Bull, Glenna L. Scott, Frederick R. Strebel, Dwight H. Oliver, Bharat Raval, and Steven M. Koch; The University of Texas Houston Medical School, Houston, TX 77005).